AWS DynamoDB¶

 Startup

 After enabling, you can see the corresponding automatic trigger configuration in 「Management / Automatic Trigger Configuration」.
-Click 【Execute】, and you can execute immediately without waiting for the scheduled time.
-Wait for a moment, and you can view the execution task records and corresponding logs.
+Click on 【Execute】 to immediately execute once without waiting for the scheduled time.
+After a short while, you can check the execution task records and corresponding logs.

 Verification¶

-- In 「Management / Automatic Trigger Configuration」, confirm whether the corresponding tasks have the corresponding automatic trigger configurations, and at the same time, you can check the corresponding task records and logs to see if there are any abnormalities.
+- Confirm in 「Management / Automatic Trigger Configuration」 whether the corresponding task has the corresponding automatic trigger configuration, and you can also check the corresponding task records and logs to see if there are any exceptions

 Metrics¶

-After configuring Amazon-CloudWatch, the default Measurement set is as follows.
-You can collect more Metrics through configuration.
-Amazon CloudWatch Metrics Details
+After configuring Amazon CloudWatch, the default metric sets are as follows.
+You can collect more metrics by configuration Amazon CloudWatch Metric Details

 ConditionalCheckFailedRequests¶